aerogear/aerogear-unifiedpush-server/website/docs/configuring_clients.md

 * Java 8 (no newer versions since they would cause errors with the `advmanager`)
 * Node.js
 * Cordova (see [Cordova Documentation](https://cordova.apache.org/docs))
-* [Android Studio](https://developer.android.com/studio) if developing for an android platform
+* [Android Studio](https://developer.android.com/studio) if developing for an Android platform
 * XCode if developing for an iOS platform
 :::

-In this document we will give step by step instructions to build a very simple application that is able to receive push notification using the _aerogear push sdk_.
+In this document we will give step by step instructions to build a very simple application that is able to receive push notifications using the _aerogear push sdk_.

 :::tip Running the samples in the android emulator This documentation will use the `cordova emulate android` command to run the samples.
-Such command expects the emulator to be already up and running.
+This command expects the emulator to be already up and running.
 To start the emulator use the `emulator @AVDMNAME -no-snapshot-load` commmand, replacing *AVDNAME* with your AVD.
 To have the list of AVDS use `emulator -list-avds`
 The `emulator` command can be found in the `emulator` folder of the _Android SDK_.